 The first issue is scale.
 Although 3D printing has been around for decades, it hasn’t ignited a market; in the U.S., for example, there are around 10 companies engaged in 3D-printed buildings, and in India, there are still very few such companies.
 In addition, companies looking to enter the industry must make a massive one-time investment, and unless they get a large construction order for a 3D-printed home, it’s not a viable venture.

 The second is the problem with 3D printing itself.
-While many companies have been able to use large 3D printers to build one-off structures, so far they have not been able to consistently print functional buildings.
+While many companies have been able to use large 3D printers to build one-off structures, they have not been able to print functional buildings consistently.
 As one article points out – “Traditional buildings are not made by extrusion or casting or any other single manufacturing process; they incorporate dozens of different technologies, from poured concrete to spot-welded steel extrusions to laminated glass.
 How does one process replace the dozens of others we currently use?”
 The third issue is an incentive.
-The government rightly recognizes that 3D printing can be used for very specific use cases.
+The government rightly recognizes that 3D printing can be used for specific use cases.
 It might even be “affordable housing projects.
-But unless they can incentivize manufacturers to make large-scale investments, things won’t go exactly the way you expect.
+But unless they can incentivize manufacturers to make large-scale investments, things won’t go exactly how you expect.

-So there’s still a long way to go before we can start 3D printing houses.
-But hopefully, we can somehow find a solution for affordable housing.
+So there’s still a long way to go before we start 3D printing houses.
+We hope to find a solution for affordable housing.